varnish/Varnish-Book/README.rst

   and verified by make check. (note: If 'backend' is missing, a generic backend will be added on the fly during make check).
 * src/ - Resource files for sphinx to export the book in HTML version.
+  This folder contains a Makefile to build the book in different formats.
+  Enter to the directory and type ``make`` to see the building targets.

 Building the material
 ---------------------